 Where feeder pillars are of Class I construction then the rules for Class I Street Electrical Fixtures as described in Section 5.18.2 should preferably be applied.
 However, it is recognised there are some applications where this approach is not practicable.
-In these circumstances the requirements detailed below and illustrated in Figure 8 shall be applied:
+In these circumstances the requirements detailed below and illustrated in Figure 9 shall be applied:

-- The pillar shall not expose Meter Operator, WPD or Highways England staff/contractors or a member of the public to dangerous touch potentials. - The pillar shall be surrounded by a 70mm2 bare copper conductor grading electrode buried at a minimum depth of approx. 450mm and located approximately 600mm away from all sides of the pillar. - The pillar and the grading electrode shall be connected to the earth terminal. - The pillar shall have an above ground separation of at least 2m to other earthed metalwork not connected to the same earth in order to avoid touch potential risks arising from inadvertent contact between the pillar and the other earthed metalwork.
+- The pillar shall not expose Meter Operator, WPD staff/contractors, Highways England staff/contractors, or members of the public to dangerous touch potentials. - The pillar shall be surrounded by a 70mm bare copper conductor grading electrode buried at a minimum depth of approx. 450mm and located approximately 600mm away from all sides of the pillar. - The pillar and the grading electrode shall be connected to the earth terminal.